The Subways: Money and Celebrity (2010–2012)

+In late 2010, the band announced they were recording their ne with producer Stephen Street.
+In June 2011, the first single from their new album, "It's a Party", was released as a free download through the band's website.
+A second single, "We Don't Need Money to Have a Good Time", followed on 11 September 2011.
+The Subways third studio album, Money and Celebrity, was released on 18 September.

+The band later embarked on a European tour in support of the album, including shows at the Manchester Academy 2, London KOKO and Madrid Sala Caracol.
+At the end of October 2011, the band announced that they were playing at the KERRANG!
+Xmas Party in Birmingham Ballroom on 16 December 2011.
+The single "It's a Party" was released on 2 January 2012.
+A new European tour followed in the spring of 2012.
+On 21 April, the single "Kiss Kiss Bang Bang" was released.

 On 13 August 2012, the band announced that they would be headlining the Propaganda Indie Club tour which would see them tour a total of twelve clubs throughout the United Kingdom between Saturday 22 September and Saturday 27 October.

-Self-titled album (2013-present)

 On 17 February 2013, the band announced that they had started rehearsing for their fourth album.

+Self-titled album and Uncertain Joys (2014–present)

-During spring 2014, the song "My Heart is Pumping to a brand-new Beat" was released, and tour-dates for later that year were announced.
+During spring 2014, the song "My Heart Is Pumping to a Brand-New Beat" was released, and tour-dates for later that year were announced.
 On 9 February 2015, the band's self-titled fourth album, The Subways, was released in the UK, four days after it was released in Germany and Switzerland.

 On 16 February 2015, it was announced that drummer Josh Morgan was to temporarily leave the band after suffering from acute stage-fright caused by Asperger syndrome.
 A professional drummer and friend of the band was asked to take over from Morgan's position while he sought help for his condition.
 Morgan later rejoined the band on tour some weeks later.

 On 25 September 2015, The Subways released the Good Times EP, featuring "Good Times" as the lead single, as well as four other live tracks recorded at the Open Air Gampel music festival in Switzerland.
 On 15 April 2016, the band released Acoustic Adventures at Yfe Studios, an EP of acoustic songs, including two cover versions.

-On 2 December 2019, the band released a 15th anniversary edition of Young for Eternity and All or Nothing with previously unheard and unreleased material on CD, digital download and limited vinyl editions.
+On 2 December 2019, the band released a 15th anniversary edition of Young for Eternity and All or Nothing with previously unheard and unreleased material on CD, digital download, and limited vinyl editions.
 The release was followed by a special tour in 2020, playing the albums in full.

-On 19 October 2020, it was announced on The Subways's official Twitter-account that founder and drummer, Josh Morgan, had left the band for family reasons.
+On 19 October 2020, it was announced on The Subways' official Twitter account that founder and drummer, Josh Morgan, had left the band for family reasons.
+In 2021, drummer Camille Phillips joined the band.
+The Subways released their fifth studio album, Uncertain Joys, on 13 January 2023.